TaskHawk Systems

 Operating premise

-The control point is the moment an autonomous decision becomes an action.
-TaskHawk places enforcement there, records the decision, and leaves a verifier with evidence that can be checked independently.
+The release point is the moment an autonomous decision becomes an action.
+TaskHawk checks verification there, records the decision, and leaves a reviewer with evidence that can be checked independently.

 Advisory logic proposes.
-Kevros enforces.
-Intelligence and authority stay separated by design.
+Kevros verifies release.
+Intelligence and release clearance stay separated by design.

 Product discipline